-More now than ever, tape, in various forms and colors, is seen on professional athletes.
+More than ever, tape — in various forms and colors — is seen on professional athletes.
 But how does it work?
-Is it just as beneficial for the amateur athlete or the weekend warrior?
+And is it just as beneficial for the amateur athlete or a weekend warrior?

-The technology of tape has evolved as new materials become available and research that sheds more light on common ailments or injuries emerges.
+The technology of tape has evolved as new materials become available and research emerges that sheds more light on common ailments or injuries.
 Recent research has also contradicted long-held beliefs about the effects of taping.
 Taping along the line of the muscle was thought to facilitate it, while taping across the line of the muscle was thought to inhibit it.
-Dr. Caroline Alexander and colleagues in the U.K. have found the reverse to be true; taping longitudinally for the lower trapezius muscle (important for control of the shoulder blade) or the calf muscle resulted in inhibition of the muscle, while taping across the line of these muscles had no effect.
+Dr. Caroline Alexander and colleagues in the U.K. have found the reverse to be true — taping longitudinally for the lower trapezius muscle (important for control of the shoulder blade) or the calf muscle resulted in inhibition of the muscle, while taping across the line of these muscles had no effect.

 While these findings are not to say that some techniques used traditionally in the clinic do not work, it does suggest that some may not work for the reasons previously thought.
 Also, it’s important to point out that effectiveness of any taping is also dependent on the application.

 Broadly speaking, there are three categories of therapeutic taping used to rehabilitate or prevent injury, modify technique or improve performance.